The Five Most Famous Wheelchair Users

 1. Franklin D Roosevelt

-Did you know that the 32nd President of the United States was also a wheelchair user through much of his life and even through his presidency?
+Did you know that the 32nd President of the United States was also a wheelchair user through much of his life and presidency?
 When FDR was 39 years old, he became ill with what doctors now believe was Polio while on a family vacation.
-Eventually the sickness caused Roosevelt to become paralized from the waist down, but he was determined to regain control of his legs.
+Without the professional medical advice and knowledge we have today.
+Eventually, the sickness caused Roosevelt to become paralyzed from the waist down, but he was determined to regain control of his legs.

-Through trying a wide range of therapies, even the hydrotherapy available in the early 1920s, Roosevelt was able to walk short distances with the help of iron braces and a cane.
-Roosevelt never used his wheelchair in public, and reportedly went to great lengths to conceal his wheelchair use from the american public during his election and presidency.
-This is likely due to the discrimination felt against those with disabilities at the time.
+Through trying a wide range of therapies for this rare disorder characterized by progressive muscle weakness, including the hydrotherapy available in the early 1920s, Roosevelt could walk short distances with the help of iron braces and a cane.
+It is difficult to find information on Roosevelt’s wheelchair history, as he never used his wheelchair in public and reportedly went to great lengths to conceal his wheelchair use from the American public during his election and presidency.
+This is likely due to the discrimination against those with disabilities at the time.

 Franklin D Roosevelt remains the only president to have been elected to four presidential terms, lasting from 1933 to 1945.